Sydney-based Point Hacks reader Bevan Smith is an avid traveller and well-versed frequent flyer.

 Bevan wanted to share how he got hold of the points in the first place, how he booked the flights, and what he thought of some of the flights and lounges.

-Over the next couple of days, we’ll be hearing about how he maximised value from his oneworld Classic Flight Reward redemption through Qantas Frequent Flyer with the aim to help you plan your next overseas trip.
+We will take a look at how he maximised value from his oneworld Classic Flight Reward redemption through Qantas Frequent Flyer with the aim to help you plan your next overseas trip.

 Why do I use points?